 So, here are four truths I’ve learned to keep track of me in all the mess of real life:

 1. We are whos, not whats.

 Our sense of self is not tied to what we do, but to who we are.
-We are children of God, beloved daughters of the King of Heaven.
-And because of that, we’re part of what the Bible talks about in 1 Peter 2:9 — a royal priesthood, a chosen people, women called from darkness into light.
-Out of this awareness of who we are, we then serve and lead in the whats of our lives as wife, mom, executive, volunteer, etc..
+We are children of God, beloved daughters and sons of the King of Heaven.
+And because of that, we’re part of what the Bible talks about in 1 Peter 2:9 — a royal priesthood, a chosen people, people called from darkness into light.
+Out of this awareness of who we are, we then serve and lead in the whats of our lives as spouses, parents, executives, volunteers, etc..
 We are more than what we do.
 We always have been.

 2. We receive identity, we don’t achieve it.

 The things we do in life don’t add up to equal a sense of self.
 Who we are is based on what God says about us, not what we can do for Him, do for ourselves, or do for anyone else.

 As a textbook Type A achiever, this understanding has brought me so much freedom.
 My identity remains secure even if — or inevitably when — my performance plummets or my life roles and circumstances change.
 We don’t earn our value.
 Christ has already determined it.

 3. Self-awareness comes after God-awareness.

 If we ever lose sight of ourselves it’s because we’ve lost sight of God, who He is, and who He says we are.
 As I talk about in A Wife’s Secret to Happiness, “Lasting confidence can’t come from a sense of self; it must come from an awareness of God.”
 I’m all for loving ourselves, but I think the best way we can love ourselves is to first receive love from God.